FlorenceMawusi/FlorenceMawusi/README.md

 ### Hello World (❁´◡`❁)

-My name is Florence Mawusi Yawa Ofori and I am a AI software engineer.
+My name is Florence Mawusi Yawa Ofori and I am an AI software engineer.

 -  I am an ex-Googler, where I worked on machine learning projects related to AI for social good.
 -  I’am currently working on LLM projects for business processes.